rasika2012/openchoreo/samples/deploying-applications/languages/ballerina/README.md

 choreoctl apply -f https://raw.githubusercontent.com/choreo-idp/choreo/main/samples/deploying-applications/languages/ballerina/patient-management-service.yaml
 ```

-## Check the Build Workflow Status
+## 2. Check the build workflow status

 You can check the logs of the workflow by running the following command.